ccrawford4/ccrawford4/README.md

-<h1 align="center">Hey There!</h1>
+## Introduction

-I am Cal, a rising senior Computer Science major at the University of San Francisco.
+My name is Calum, I am a rising senior Computer Science major at the University of San Francisco.
 I have prior internship experience in full-stack web development.
 I have also done personal projects and hackathons focusing on Cloud Infrastrucutre/Deployment and DevOps.
 More recently, I have been working on improving my programming skills in mobile development, specifically Swift for iOS development using XCode and SwiftUI.
 Feel free to check some of my projects out [Here](https://github.com/ccrawford4?tab=repositories)

 ## Github Stats